SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipPositionforNode/README.md

 #Tooltip Position Sample

-This sample demonstrate how to set the tooltip position for the nodes.
+This sample demonstrates how to set the tooltip position for the nodes.